The incredible Neolithic excavation at the Ness of Brodgar in Orkney will be open to the public once again during the summer in 2023.

-After re-opening on smaller scale in 2021, archaeologists are set to return to this sprawling site in July 2022, depending on any COVID-related restrictions.
+After re-opening on a smaller scale in 2021 in 2022, archaeologists are set to return to this sprawling site in July 2023.

-It's hoped the full excavation will be open, with members of the public welcome to visit between July 6 and August 17.
+It's hoped the full excavation will be open, with members of the public welcome to visit between July 5 and August 16.
+Tours will be available on weekdays at 11am, 1pm, and 3pm.
 Further details on tours - both for individuals and groups - will be confirmed closer to the date.

 The dig will usually be open to the public from 9.30am until 4.30pm on weekdays, when archaeologists are working on site.